terryp/metalgif/ideas.md

         - 2:21 to 2:22
         - 4:15 to 4:16

- - Still of the Night
+ - Still of the Night / COMPLETE
     - http://www.youtube.com/watch?v=r0oZejszyH0
         - 1:37 to 1:41
         - 3:43 to 3:47

 ## Winger

-  - Seventeen
+  - Seventeen / COMPLETE
     - http://www.youtube.com/watch?v=GlN3oEjMpUQ
         - 3:48 to 3:50

 ## Y & T

-- Don't Stop Running
+- Don't Stop Running / COMPLETE
     - http://www.youtube.com/watch?v=uzTElElg9Vk
         - 1:01 to 1:02
         - 1:18 to 1:20